This is a Pro feature

 This feature is only open to projects on our professional plan.
 To learn more about our professional plan, see here.

-Auto grouping identifies duplicate test steps sequences across your project and allows replacing them with reusable groups.
+Auto grouping identifies duplicate test step sequences across your project and allows replacing them with reusable groups.
 Tests are like code.
 Similar to the DRY (don't repeat yourself) principle in coding, good test architecture should minimize duplication and simplify maintenance.
 Groups make maintenance easier as a step is updated in a group it updates all dependent tests.

-In the Auto Grouping screen you can find a list of step sequences that match other groups or other step sequences in other tests.
+In the Auto Grouping screen, you can find a list of step sequences that match other groups or other step sequences in other tests.
 You can review these auto-grouping suggestions and decide which of these should be turned into a shared group.
 The tests with the newly created shared groups will be saved in a new branch, so you can review these changes before merging them into the master branch.

 The duplication level is a score of how many duplications you have in your project.
 The higher the score, the project contains more duplications.